 Use inner layers with adjacent ground planes for clocks

-When considering how to determine PCB layers stackup, the best practices is to prioritize signal integrity.
-Signal integrity occurs when RF current generation is avoided with careful organization of the layers.
-RF currents are generated through unwanted impedances built in the material giving opportunity to generate common-mode currents.
+When considering how to determine PCB layers stack-up, the best practice is to prioritize signal integrity.
+Signal integrity occurs when RF current generation is avoided with the careful organization of the layers.
+RF currents are generated through unwanted impedances built into the material giving an opportunity to generate common-mode currents.
 Common-mode currents are the primary source of RF energy.
 RF energy gets into the power distribution network or emits into free space as noise.
 Noise presents itself as reflections, ringing, or crosstalk.

-The PCB layer stackup may be designed to incorporate features useful to maintaining signal integrity.
-Maximum capacitive decoupling in the power distribution network is achieved by placing power planes directly adjacent to ground planes in the layer stackup (see figure above).
-Signal planes or PCB layers should always have a ground plane adjacent in the PCB stackup.
+The PCB layer stack-up may be designed to incorporate features useful to maintaining signal integrity.
+Maximum capacitive decoupling in the power distribution network is achieved by placing power planes directly adjacent to ground planes in the layer stack-up (see figure above).
+Signal planes or PCB stacking layers should always have a ground plane adjacent to the PCB stack-up.
 Including a ground plane next to each signal layer enhances flux cancellation and removes noise.
-Minimizing spacing between conductive PCB layers increases flux cancellation.
+Minimizing spacing between conductive PCB stacking layers increases flux cancellation.

-Intentional routing continues best practice layer stackup design for signal integrity.
-High-speed traces are best routed stripline to take maximum advantage of both shielding and of flux cancellation on the inner layers with adjacent ground planes.
-Less sensitive traces at low risk for coupling through air are best routed microstrip on the outer layers of the Printed Circuit Board.
-Further routing techniques incorporate aspect ratio for chassis ties with ground stitches between each.
-Ground fill between traces on outer layers with plenty of ground stitches provide return paths and mitigate creation of loop currents.
+The intentional routine continues the best practice layer stack-up design for signal integrity.
+High-speed traces are best-routed stripline to take maximum advantage of both shielding and of flux cancellation on the inner layers with adjacent ground planes.
+Less sensitive traces at low risk for coupling through the air are best-routed microstrip on the outer layers of the Printed Circuit Board.
+Further routing techniques incorporate an aspect ratio for chassis ties with ground stitches between each.
+Ground fill between traces on outer layers with plenty of ground stitches provides return paths and mitigates the creation of loop currents.

-The root cause of noise in a PCB is development of RF energy across unwanted impedances throughout the PCB stackup.
+The root cause of noise in a PCB is the development of RF energy across unwanted impedances throughout the PCB stack-up.
 RF currents develop when unwanted impedances build within the Printed Circuit Board during design.
-Impedance builds as inductance on windings of inductors and on the leads of discretes such as resistors.
-Loops give opportunity for switching currents to produce RF energy into the air.
+Impedance builds as inductance on windings of inductors and on the leads of discrete such as resistors.
+Loops give the opportunity for switching currents to produce RF energy into the air.

-Arrange power and ground layers adjacent to one another for clean power distribution throughout the PCB layers.
-Clean power distribution results from low impedance capacitive decoupling when power and ground layers adjoin each other in the stack.
-Continue design integrity for the power distribution network throughout the layers by adding decoupling capacitors at each and every component power lead interfacing to the PCB layers.
+Arrange power and ground layers adjacent to one another for clean power distribution throughout the PCB layer.
+Clean power distribution results from low-impedance capacitive decoupling when power and ground layers adjoin each other in the stack.
+Continue design integrity for the power distribution network throughout the layers by adding decoupling capacitors at each and every component power lead interfacing to the PCB layer stacking.

 Designing around decoupling capacitors at each component power lead will provide energy for large digital networks that switch simultaneously.
-Proceed with power distribution integrity throughout the layers by adding decoupling capacitors at signal pins that undergo transitions during clocking.
-Decoupling and bypass capacitors provide enough energy to hold up intended signals during operation, preventing ground bounce and unintended injection of RF energy into the PCB layers.
+Proceed with power distribution integrity throughout the layers by adding decoupling capacitors at signal pins that undergo transitions during the clock.
+Decoupling and bypass capacitors provide enough energy to hold up intended signals during operation, preventing ground bounce and unintended injection of RF energy into the PCB layer stacking.